hyperledger-labs/splice/README.md

 *Tip:* if `damlBuild` fails with weird errors, then that might be due to stale `damlBuild` outputs.
 Try forcing a clean rebuild by cleaning via SBT, e.g., `apps-common/clean` and similar for the dependent project.

+To prevent accidental changes to dar files, we commit their current package IDs with the repo, in daml/dars.lock.
+CI verifies that those package IDs are correct.
+If you intentionally make changes in daml code, please run `build-tools/dars-lock` and commit the updated `dars.lock` file along with your dar changes.

 ### Bumping Our Canton fork

 Current Canton commit: `dd75dc44144f884a8af512227a2b7b91fc8f274a`